United-Philanthropy-Forum/km-starter-kit/README.md

 Choose a new project name

-To start a new project, decide on a new project name.
-It should be a url-safe string, so letters, dashes, and numbers:
+To start a new project:
+- decide on a new project name -- it should be a url-safe string, so letters, dashes, and numbers
+- confirm which Pantheon "Team" to build the site under (This is a unique name string, but it can include spaces -- visible in Pantheon under "Team")
+- confirm which Github Organization the development repository will live under (this is also a URL-safe string, visible in github)

+For example, to create a site with the project for the ThinkShout Foundation:
+Project name: thinkshout-foundation
+Pantheon Team: United Philanthropy Forum
+Github Org: United-Philanthropy-Forum

+You would run this command:

 ```
-terminus build:project:create --team='United Philanthropy Forum' --org='United-Philanthropy-Forum' --visibility='private' united-philanthropy-forum/km-starter-kit [new-project-name]
+terminus build:project:create --team='United Philanthropy Forum' --org='United-Philanthropy-Forum' --visibility='private' united-philanthropy-forum/km-starter-kit thinkshout-foundation
 ```

 The first time running this command, you will be asked to provide some API keys on Circle and Pantheon.
 Each step provides